felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 In 2019, as I was going on vacation, I stumbled upon a book called *[The Phoenix Project](/reads/read-41-1-the-phoenix-project/)*, which seemed really popular in the DevOps space as an entry point into the subject matter.
-Being written as a novel, I thought:
+It was written as a novel, so I thought:
 "Ah!
 This is perfect material to read on the beach, without any pressure to learn.
-This is going to be great fun."
+This should be fun."

 {{< figure src="/img/phoenix-project.png" position="center" caption="Buy, buy, buy!
 That's the easy part." >}}

 Turns out, it was great fun indeed!
 There are many reasons for this, I believe.
 Firstly, the book is, of course, very well written.
 It wouldn't sell over 500,000 copies if it wasn't.
+I connected with the story and its cast of characters that reminded me of my daily interactions with my colleagues.
 Secondly, and more importantly, the fact that I was open to the material and didn't feel pressured to understand everything right away made a big difference.
+Learning felt optional, and so my anxiety had no reason to get triggered.
 Finally, and this is key, I enjoyed this book because I read it in its entirety.
 This is something I will come back to later in this post.